russelltsherman/k8s-elasticsearch-cluster/README.md

 *Don't forget* that services in Kubernetes are only acessible from containers in the cluster.
 For different behavior one should [configure the creation of an external load-balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer) or use an ingress as currently included in the project.

 *Note:* if you are using one of the cloud providers which support external load balancers, setting the type field to "LoadBalancer" will provision a load balancer for your Service.
-You can uncomment the field in `es-svc.yaml`.
+You can add the field in `es-ingest-svc.yaml`.
 ```
 $ kubectl get svc elasticsearch
 NAME            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE